Table of Contents

 Most people dream of freedom.

-So many things can be called freedom.
-Even being able to make simple choices can be an important freedom.
+Even being able to make simple choices every day can be an important freedom.

 Below are a few of the main ones people often think of first.

 Some bosses are great and some are awful, with many stages in between.
 However nice a boss is though, many still yearn to be free.
 To work for themselves with profits from their efforts going into their own pockets rather than someone else’s.
 We are very often taught through schooling to get a job, to follow the crowd, rather than think outside the box.
 Taught that we shouldn’t take risks but rather get on the treadmill of work, eat, sleep, without thought of a better life.

 With the rise of the internet more people understand that there is another way, that they don’t have to be chained to a J.O.B read more Here!